blockchainnomad/CryptoIsland/README.md

 # CryptoIsland
-An Art marketplace where NFT(non fungible token) art are traded
+An NFT(non-fungible-token) Art marketplace where you can try to trade NFT art

 It's working in Ethereum Ropsten testnet